-We continue to make substantial investments in research and development, and we expect to focus our future research and development efforts on enhancing existing products and services with financial recommendations, personalization, and ease of use enabled by artificial intelligence and machine learning.
-We continue to focus on developing new products and services, including new mobile and global offerings, and significant research and development efforts on ongoing projects to update the technology platforms for several of our offerings.
-Our research and development expenses were \$1.2 billion or 20% of total net revenue in fiscal 2018; \$998 million or 19% of total net revenue in fiscal 2016.
+We continue to make substantial investments in research and development, and we expect to focus our future research and development efforts on enhancing existing products and services with financial recommendations, personalization, and ease of use enabled by A.I. and other advanced technologies.
+We continue to focus on developing new products and services, including new mobile and global offerings, and significant research and development efforts for ongoing projects to update the technology platforms for several of our offerings.